What to expect after surgery for bowel cancer

 - by an injection near your spinal column (epidural or spinal anaesthetic)

-- through a drip which you can control with a button (PCA – patient controlled analgesia)
+- through a drip which you can control with a button (patient-controlled analgesia or PCA)

 - as pills or tablets

-- through little tubes giving local anaesthetic near your wound (TAP block catheters).
+- through little tubes giving local anaesthetic near the wound (transversus abdominis plane or TAP block catheters)

 - Let your doctor or nurse know if you are in pain so they can adjust the medicines to make you as comfortable as possible.
 Do not wait until the pain is severe.

 - You will be given fluids through a drip (also called an intravenous or IV infusion) until you can start eating and drinking again.
 You may need a drip for a few days.